W-HOOD/OpticalCalculator/README.md

 ## 💡 Project Description

-**This repository contains and hosts the code for <a href="https://opticalcalculator.com" target="_blank">opticalcalculator.com</a>, our submissioin for the 2025 BPhO Computational Challenge.**
+**This repository contains and hosts the code for <a href="https://opticalcalculator.com" target="_blank">opticalcalculator.com</a>, our submission for the 2025 BPhO Computational Challenge.**
 The website contains interactive simulations and graph plots of various optical phenomenons, as required by the BPhO competition.